ao5357/ao5357.github.com/collections/_posts/2024-07-04-corporate-maxims.md

 title: "Things I keep repeating in meetings"
 ---

-One of the things I really like about [my friend Nick Denardis' newsletter](https://nickdenardis.substack.com/) is the pithy quote on top and usually-succinct linked articles with the easy-to-understand summaries Nick provides.
+One of the things I really like about [my friend Nick DeNardis' newsletter](https://nickdenardis.substack.com/) is the pithy quote on top and usually-succinct linked articles with the easy-to-understand summaries Nick provides.

 _As an aside_, I also love the following email newsletters: